 Success is the natural consequence of consistently applying the basic fundamentals.”Jim Ron

 There are many examples of how chasing what you want can be not only inefficient but also counterintuitive.
-From an entrepreneur’s perspective, chasing money often leads people to venture into shady business, get rich quick scams, and bad deals due to taking the short-cut.
-Anyone who has built a successful business will tell you the reality is, you will probably fail more than once.
-You will experience droughts of growth or reward despite working long hours.
-And you will have days where you question if your effort is worth continuing.
+For entrepreneurs, chasing money often leads people to venture into shady business deals, get rich quick scams, and unethical business decisions by trying to take shortcuts.
+Anyone who has built a successful business will tell you the reality is that you will probably fail more than once.
+You will experience droughts of growth and reward despite working long hours.
+You will have days where you question if your effort is worth continuing.

 - Vibrations are the link between the seen and the unseen.
 It is essentially the relationship between mind, body, and matter through different channels of vibrations.
 All things in the universe vibrate—including ourselves.
 The thoughts, feelings, and actions we choose to have, also occupy their own particular rates of vibration.
 These vibrations will set up resonance with whatever possesses identical frequency.
 In other words, your thoughts are inseparably connected to the rest of the universe.
 “Like attracts like”.
 As you choose good thoughts, more good thoughts of alike nature will follow and you will also be in vibrational harmony with others with like thoughts.
 After years of battling with pseudoscience allegations, vibrations and our interconnectivity with everything in the universe is starting to be backed by neuroscience and physiology and should not be overlooked.